atenearesearchgroup/CEP-Preprocessing/README.md

 The CEP services can be found in the package _es.uma.atenea.cepdm.service_.
 Each one includes a demo program that applies some of the preprocessing rules described in the paper.
 The resulting data streams are available in the folder **datasets**.

 For experimental purposes, classification algorithms are executed using ARFF datasets produced by CEP as inputs.
-The main program to run four classification algorithms (Hoeffding tree, kNN, naive Bayes and rule-based classifier) is available in the package _es.uma.atenea.cepdm.learning_ (see MainMOAClassificationExperiment).
+The main program to run six classification algorithms (Hoeffding tree, kNN, naive Bayes, rule-based classifier and two ensemble methods) is available in the package _es.uma.atenea.cepdm.learning_ (see MainMOAClassificationExperiment).

 For the electricity case study, we provide an additional main program that applies both preprocessing and learning every time a new instance arrives.
 It can be found in the package _es.uma.atenea.cepdm.service.electricity_ (see CEPOnlineServiceElectricity).